French families arrive with adopted Haitians in time for Christmas

 France’s new Foreign Minister Michele Alliot-Marie was on hand with a media mob to welcome the families upon their return from Haiti.

 “This case is closing many months of uncertainty,” said Maeva Bambuck, France 24’s correspondent in the Haitian capital of Port-au-Prince.
-“These children have been in the process of adoption for well over two years, and some parents have been waiting for longer than that.”
+“These children have been in the process of adoption for well over two years, and some parents have been waiting for longer than that.”it

 Dozens of parents arrived in Paris’ Charles de Gaulle airport on Wednesday with a first group of 113 children.
 A second flight was due to bring the remaining orphans on Thursday, in time for Christmas.